SAP-samples/abap-cheat-sheets/README.md

 > - The example RAP BOs are (randomly) set up to showcase specific features through smaller BOs, each focusing on selected RAP topics.
 > - Given their experimental nature, these examples do not represent best practices for RAP BO setup and implementation.
 They do not claim to fully meet the [RAP BO contract](https://help.sap.com/docs/ABAP_PLATFORM_NEW/fc4c71aa50014fd1b43721701471913d/3a402c5cf6a74bc1a1de080b2a7c6978.html) requirements.
 Always create your own solutions.
 > - For more detailed information and semantic RAP examples, refer to the [Development guide for the ABAP RESTful Application Programming Model](https://help.sap.com/docs/ABAP_PLATFORM_NEW/fc4c71aa50014fd1b43721701471913d/289477a81eec4d4e84c0302fb6835035.html) and the [ABAP Flight Reference Scenario for the ABAP RESTful Application Programming Model](https://github.com/SAP-samples/abap-platform-refscen-flight).
+> - The examples are designed primarily for the SAP BTP ABAP Environment.

 ## Getting Started